 Focuses on trading in commodity and energy markets.
 Introduces how commodity and energy markets function, emphasizing trading and hedging strategies.
 Explores the control systems trading firms need in place to manage market, credit, and liquidity risks, as well as the financial accounting, regulatory compliance, and tax issues that arise from trading.
 Much of the classwork is hands-on exercises.
 Students engage in a simulated commodity and energy trading game and use real-world database management software from Allegro Development.
 Students also have the opportunity to interact with local business experts in commodity and energy trading throughout the semester.
 Prerequisites: FIN 340 with a grade of C+ (2.300) or better, junior standing, advanced standing.

-This case-centered course is designed as the capstone course for the finance major and provides an exploration of the problems and operations for which the financial decision maker is responsible, emphasizing current best practices for various types of financial analyses.
+Case-centered course is designed as the capstone course for the finance major and explores the problems and operations for which the financial decision maker is responsible, emphasizing current best practices for various types of financial analyses.
 Should be taken at the end of a finance student's degree program.
 Prerequisites: FIN 440 and two 600-level finance electives with a grade of C+ (2.300) or better in each, junior standing, advanced standing.

 FIN 675.
-Spreadsheet Modeling for Decision Making 3 credit hours
+Spreadsheet Modeling for Decision Making (3).

 Cross-listed as DS 675.
-A practical spreadsheet-based approach to the modeling of a wide variety of business problems.
+Practical spreadsheet-based approach to modeling a wide variety of business problems.
 Concentrates on problem solving in an interdisciplinary context and developing spreadsheet skills.
-Not open to students with credit in DS 675 or 875.
-Prerequisites: DS 350, and FIN 340 each with a grade of C+ (2.300) or better, junior standing, advanced standing, or instructor’s consent.
+A student may only earn credit in one of the following: DS 675, DS 875 or FIN 675.
+Prerequisites: DS 350 and FIN 340 each with a grade of C+ (2.300) or better, junior standing, advanced standing, or instructor’s consent.